jyrj/Coffee-Shop-WebAPP/backend/README.md

     - Sign into each account and make note of the JWT.
     - Import the postman collection `./starter_code/backend/udacity-fsnd-udaspicelatte.postman_collection.json`
     - Right-clicking the collection folder for barista and manager, navigate to the authorization tab, and including the JWT in the token field (you should have noted these JWTs).
-    - Run the collection and correct any errors.
-    - Export the collection overwriting the one we've included so that we have your proper JWTs during review!

-### Implement The Server

-There are `@TODO` comments throughout the `./backend/src`.
-We recommend tackling the files in order and from top to bottom:

-1. `./src/auth/auth.py`
-2. `./src/api.py`